Getting started with a new project can be a daunting task.

 Three simple ways to boost your score are:

-- Pay bills on time — Payment history is the single biggest factor that affects credit scores, and late payments can stay on your credit reports for 7½ years.
+- Pay bills on time — Payment history is the single most significant factor that affects credit scores, and late payments can stay on your credit reports for 7½ years.

-- Ask for higher credit limits — When your credit limit goes up and your balance stays the same, it instantly lowers your overall credit utilization, which can improve your credit.
+- Ask for higher credit limits — When your credit limit goes up and your balance stays the same, it instantly lowers your overall credit utilization, improving your credit.

 - Dispute credit report errors — A mistake on one of your credit reports could be pulling down your score.
 Fixing it can help you gain an easy boost.